bugsnag/bugsnag-js/packages/expo/CONTRIBUTING.md

 ## Updating the CLI to install a compatible notifier version

-When the version of the bundled native modules changes, making the notifier incompatible with previous Expo SDKs we need to update the CLI using the established pattern.
-See `packages/expo-cli/commands/install.js` for details.
+When the version of the bundled native modules changes the notifier will be incompatible with previous Expo SDKs.
+To prevent installing the conflicting versions, we need to update the CLI using the established pattern in [`packages/expo-cli/commands/install.js`](../expo-cli/commands/install.js).